Menu

 Presented by Tyne Valley Film Festival.

-Hammer alumni and bona fide British horror royalty Peter Cushing and Cristopher Lee reunite for this tale of mad monks, primitive humanoids and glowing-eyed zombies set aboard a train bound for Moscow, in what remains one of the most thrilling science fiction-horror efforts of the 70’s.
+Hammer alumni and bona fide British horror royalty Peter Cushing and Christopher Lee reunite for this tale of mad monks, primitive humanoids and glowing-eyed zombies set aboard a train bound for Moscow, in what remains one of the most thrilling science fiction-horror efforts of the 70’s.

 We’re pleased to be joined by Mark Iveson, author of Peter Cushing, The Reluctant Globetrotter for a post-film Q+A, moderated by author Harry Pearson, in collaboration with Hexham Book Festival.